chalupajs/chalupa/docs/README.md

 ## Dependency Injection

-In the previous sections, we've already shown examples of dependency injection (think of the `@Inject` decorator!).
+In the previous sections, we've already shown examples of dependency injection (think of the `@Inject` decorator and the `inject` property).
 In what follows, we give a detailed description of the DI support of Catamaran.

-> If you're new to Dependency Injection, then these SO answers (and, most importantly, the links within them!) can help to get a quick grasp on the topic:
+> If you're new to Dependency Injection, then these SO answers (and, most importantly, the links within them) can help to get a quick grasp on the topic:
 >
 >  * [What is Dependency Injection?](https://stackoverflow.com/a/140655),
 >  * [Inversion of Control vs Dependency Injection](https://stackoverflow.com/a/6551303).